Hilfikon: Geography

 Hilfikon has an area, As of 2006, of 1.7 km2.
 Of this area, 63.6% is used for agricultural purposes, while 25.4% is forested.
 Of the rest of the land, 10.4% is settled (buildings or roads) and the remainder (0.6%) is non-productive (rivers or lakes).

 The village is located in the Bremgarten district along the old Villmergen-Sarmenstorf road on the northern edge of the Lindenberg.

 Coat of arms

-The blazon of the municipal coat of arms is Argent an Elephant Sable defendu and harnessed Or carrying a Tower embattled Gules doored and windowed of the second.
+The blazon of the municipal coat of arms is Argent an Elephant Sable defendu and harnessed Or carrying a Tower embattled Gules doored and windowed of the second.The use of an elefant is unique among Swiss coat of arms and dates back to 1530 at least.
+In medieval times, Canting arms were based on the bearers name.
+Hilfini or helfo as well as helfant were terms used for elefant and it is thus likely that the elefant was used to denote the knights of Hilfikon.